CHollingworth/Lampray/README.md

 - Jinxtaposition
 - w0rldbuilder

-  Thank you all for your time, input, and help.
+Your contributions have been invaluable.
 May this list continue to grow!